serge-sans-paille/isl/doc/schedule_tree.rst

 Examples
 --------

-This sections lists several (currently one) interactive session using `trees` to perform common transformations.
+This sections lists several interactive session using `trees` to perform common transformations.

 The original code, extracted from the PLUTO paper, is a succession of matrix-vector multiply and transposed matrix-vector multiply::